ekanshjha/Approaches-for-DeconvNet/README.md

  Directions for using this:
  1. Download or git_clone this repo
- 2. Extract all in a folder, say ABC
- 3. Create two new folders - demo_saver & demo_checkpoint
+ 2. Create two new folders - 'plots' & 'saved_ckpt'
- 4. Extract demo_data.zip in folder ABC itself
+ 3. Extract demo_data.zip in same folder
- 5. Run 'IPython' notebook
+ 4. Run in 'Jupyter notebook'

  *Basic Code has been extracted from this: https://github.com/sjchoi86/Tensorflow-101/blob/master/notebooks/deconvnet_again.ipynb
  *Architecture has been extracted from this: https://arxiv.org/pdf/1505.04366.pdf